averykhoo/painters-partition-problem-linear-time/README.md

       which helps reduce the strictly O(K * log(whatever)) per iteration to something potentially less than K
         * but i'm not sure how to math the runtime

+we can also partition using max partition from both sides (maybe max minus one from the other side) and then take the strictest bounds we find over the 4 runs - this probably won't be as helpful but I'm not sure how to quantify the uselessness of it

 ## why it works

 TODO: check the math in this section again now that i've forgotten how it was derived